Respondents list threat detection, incident response and flexibility in changing work environments as the top areas blue teams must work on

 *This study is the result of a survey of 307 cybersecurity practitioners, conducted by Censuswide

 Exabeam is the Smarter SIEM™ company.
 We help security operations and insider threat teams work smarter, allowing them to detect, investigate and respond to cyberattacks in 51 percent less time.
-Security organizations no longer have to live with missed distributed attacks and unknown threats, manual investigations and remediation, or excessive storage fees.
-With the modular Exabeam Security Management Platform, analysts can use behavioral analytics to detect attacks, automate investigation and incident response, and reduce storage costs.
+Security organizations no longer have to live with missed distributed attacks, unknown threats, and manual investigations and remediation.
+With the modular Exabeam Security Management Platform, analysts can use behavioral analytics to detect attacks and automate investigation and incident response.
 Exabeam Smart Timelines, sequences of user and device behavior created using machine learning, further reduce the time and specialization required to detect attacker tactics, techniques and procedures.
 For more information, visit https://www.exabeam.com.

 Exabeam, the Exabeam logo, Threat Hunter, Smarter SIEM, Smart Timelines and Security Management Platform are service marks, trademarks or registered marks of Exabeam, Inc. in the United States and other countries.
 All other brand names, product names, or trademarks belong to their respective owners. © 2020 Exabeam, Inc. All rights reserved.